arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 4.0.6 =

+* Fixed calculation of fstop value in EXIF data for non apex values.

 = 4.0.5 =

-* Fixed a potential problem when deleting a blog
+* Fixed a potential problem when deleting a blog.

 = 4.0.4 =

-* Removed "lazy loading" as this is not needed any longer
+* Removed "lazy loading" as this is not needed any longer.
-* Improved compatibility with older PHP versions (7.0 and up)
+* Improved compatibility with older PHP versions (7.0 and up).

 = 4.0.3 =